On Miura maps for W-superalgebras

 The product $F^*\colon U_F\times U_F\rightarrow U_F$ satisfies

 where

-and that the lower degree terms do not the contain constant term $\C \xi_0$.
-In particular, it follows that the elements $\xi_{\al}$ with $|\al|=1$ generate $U_F$ as a superalgebra.
+and the lower degree terms do not contain constant term $\mathbb{C} \xi_0$.
+In particular, it follows that the elements $\xi_{\alpha}$ with $|\alpha|=1$ generate $U_F$ as a superalgebra.
 The coproduct $m^*$ is the unique superalgebra homomorphism such that

-for $\al\in S$ such that $|\al|=1$. \begin{lemma}[{\cite[Lemma 4.1]{Ma1}}] The bilinear map
+for $\alpha\in S$ such that $|\alpha|=1$. \begin{lemma}[{\cite[Lemma 4.1]{Ma1}}] The bilinear map

-defines a Lie superalgebra structure on the subspace $U_F^1=\oplus_{|\al|=1}\C \xi_\al$. \end{lemma} \proof Since $U_F$ is an associative superalgebra, it suffices to prove that $[\text{-},\text{-}]$ preserves the subspace $U_F^1$.
+defines a Lie superalgebra structure on the subspace $U_F^1=\oplus_{|\alpha|=1}\mathbb{C} \xi_\alpha$. \end{lemma} \proof Since $U_F$ is an associative superalgebra, it suffices to prove that $[\cdot,\cdot]$ preserves the subspace $U_F^1$.
 But it follows from \eqref{product on UF}. \endproof Let $\mathcal{U}(U_F^1)$ denote the universal enveloping superalgebra of the Lie superalgebra $U_F^1$.
 Recall that it admits a Hopf superalgebra structure with coproduct

 counit

 and antipode